-What to Eat
+Best Foods to Eat

-What to Avoid
+Foods to Avoid

 - Alcohol, caffeine and dairy products can all make diarrhea worse, so nix the cocktails, coffee and ice cream while your stomach recovers.
-Ditto for greasy or spicy foods.

-Finally, beware of hidden culprits.
+- Finally, beware of hidden culprits.
 Diet sodas, sugarless gum and candy made with artificial sweeteners like sorbitol may trigger an unexpected trip to the toilet.

 What to Drink

-In general, you should pee about every three hours, and the urine should be a pale straw color.
-"If you don't need to pee or if your pee is dark, you need to drink more," Katz says.
-Just about any food will help replace lost electrolytes, but if you don't feel like eating, he recommends drinking something with sodium and potassium, like a sports drink.
-Soft drinks are OK, too, as long as they're caffeine-free, although they aren't a great choice from a nutrition standpoint.
+In general, you should pee at least every three hours, and the urine should be a pale straw color.
+"If you don't need to pee or if your pee is dark, you need to drink more," advises Katz.
+Just about any food will help replace lost electrolytes, but if you don't feel like eating, Katz recommends drinking something with sodium and potassium, like a sports or pediatric electrolytes drink—just watch out for the added sugar.
+Seltzer water can be a great choice as well.

-When to See a Doctor
+When to See Your Healthcare Provider

 Diarrhea is no fun, but here's the good news: It usually clears up on its own in a few days.
-Give yourself time to rest and recover, and your poo problems will soon be, well, behind you.
+Give yourself time to rest and recover, and your poop problems will soon be, well, behind you.